 He treats sushi as an art and spends hours and hours crafting the perfect piece.
 While he could easily expand his space and triple his revenues, he wants to make sure he attracts the right customers, so if you’re looking for a bento box Sukiyabashi Jiro is probably not the right place for you.

-I used the subject line above to send a final reminder email for a webinar.
-It’s the very last email in a sequence of four emails I send promoting a webinar.
+The subject line above was sent as a final reminder email for a webinar.
+It’s the very last email in a sequence of four emails we came across promoting a webinar.

-With this email I was able to achieve a 43% open rate and a 15% click-through rate.
+This email was able to achieve a 43% open rate and a 15% click-through rate.
 To give you a little perspective, the industry averages are 24% and 4% respectively (according to Mailchimp).

-This subject line uses the psychological trigger (or internet slang) called FOMO (fear of missing out).
-It’s the feeling that one gets when you stray away from your normal social routine.
+This subject line uses the psychological trigger (or internet slang) called FOMO (fear of missing out, you may have heard of it).

 While the subject line will gain your recipient’s attention, you must make sure your content is also worth the attention.